brannigans1aw/finance/README.md

 ## Goal
-Grab all the campaign contributions from DC 2014 Council At Large campaigns and plop it into a CSV.
+Grab all the campaign contributions/expenditures DC campaigns and plop it into a CSV.